Family planning in India: History of Family Planning Programmes

-The program was tied to a series of five year plans aimed at economic growth and restructuring which were carried out over 28 years, from 1952 to 1979.
+The program was tied to a series of five year plans (based on the objective of the Gadgil formula which evolved in 1969) aimed at economic growth and restructuring which were carried out over 28 years, from 1952 to 1979.
 Over the course of this period, preferred birth control methods shifted from the rhythm method eventually to a focus on sterilization and IUDs.

 Since the beginning, India's family planning program was marred by a "vertical approach" rather than working on additional factors.
 These factors affecting population growth include poverty, education, public health care.
 Owing to the foreign aid flowing in for the family planning programs, there has always been a foreign intervention in designing the family planning programs in India without assessing the actual socio-economic conditions of the country.
 In the early 1970s, Indira Gandhi, Prime Minister of India, had implemented a forced sterilisation programme, but failed.
 Officially, men with two children or more had to submit to sterilisation, but many unmarried young men, political opponents and ignorant, poor men were also believed to have been sterilised.
 This program is still remembered and criticised in India, and is blamed for creating a public aversion to family planning, which hampered Government programs for decades.
-After emergency the focus of family planning program shifted to women as sterilising men proved to be politically expensive.
+After Emergency the focus of family planning program shifted to women as sterilising men proved to be politically expensive.

 Over the course of the program, family planning in India resulted in a 19.9% decrease in birth rate where it has since stagnated at 35 births per 1000 persons.
 By 1996, the program had been estimated to have averted 16.8 crore births.
 This is due in part to government intervention which established many clinics as well as the enforcement of fines for those who avoided family planning.
 Additionally, there was high variance between regions in the use of family planning.
 However, maternal and infant morbidity and mortality rates remain high along with the number of unsafe abortions, and little is known about the prevalence of sexually transmitted diseases.